knowuh/mmtute/README.md

 11. One again, we changed config.rb, so we had better restart middleman.
 Hit `<ctr>-c` in your middleman console if its still running. then `middleman server`.

 12. Open your browser to [http://localhost:4567/](http://localhost:4567/) and try resizing the page.
 The two-column content should collapse to a single column when the window size is reduced.

+#### Adding custom Fonts to your CSS.

+You may want to purchase and use custom fonts on your site.
+Even if you aren't, you should follow along, because this section also talks about adding your own CSS files.
+Here we use a freeware font downloaded from [Font Squirell](http://www.fontsquirrel.com/fonts/Walkway)

+Middleman uses [sprokets](https://github.com/sstephenson/sprockets) to combine, and minimize our CSS and JS files.
+This current best practice of combining and minimizing will become an anti-pattern when [http2](https://http2.github.io/) is adopted, but in the meantime we need to keep minifying and combining our assets.

+We are going to add new  CSS files to our project.
+These CSS files will be automatically combined into one file called `css/all.css`.
+The process is easy.

+1. Create a new CSS file called `css/all.css`.
+Using special comments, this CSS file will tell middleman to *require* our other CSS files. `css/all.css` should look like this:

+        /*
+         *= require normalize
+         *= require skeleton
+         *= require fonts
+         *= require our
+         */

+2. `css/normalize.css` and `css/skeleton.css` already exist, but we need to make two new files. `css/our.scss` will be where we add custom CSS to override the behavior skeleton and define new styles. `css/fonts.scss` is where we will put our fonts.
+We could define fonts in any CSS file, but I like keeping the CSS files small and modular.
+BTW: `.scss` file extensions are for [Sass](http://sass-lang.com/) files.
+Middleman converts Sass into CSS files for us the same way it converts slim to html.
+Here is what we put in `css/fonts.scss`:

+        /*
+        Font face "walkway"  (Freeware License v1.00)
+        Downloaded from "Font Squirell" http://www.fontsquirrel.com/fonts/Walkway
+        Designed by GemFonts

+        Formats:
+        TTF - Works in most browsers except IE and iPhone.
+        EOT - IE only.
+        WOFF - Compressed, emerging standard.
+        SVG - iPhone/iPad. */

+        @font-face {
+            font-family: 'walkway';
+            src: url('../fonts/Walkway_SemiBold-webfont.eot');
+            src: url('../fonts/Walkway_SemiBold-webfont.eot?#iefix') format('embedded-opentype'),
+                 url('../fonts/Walkway_SemiBold-webfont.woff') format('woff'),
+                 url('../fonts/Walkway_SemiBold-webfont.ttf') format('truetype'),
+                 url('../fonts/Walkway_SemiBold-webfont.svg#walkway_ultraboldregular') format('svg');
+            font-weight: normal;
+            font-style: normal;
+        }

+        @font-face {
+            font-family: 'walkway';
+            src: url('../fonts/Walkway_Black-webfont.eot');
+            src: url('../fonts/Walkway_Black-webfont.eot?#iefix') format('embedded-opentype'),
+                 url('../fonts/Walkway_Black-webfont.woff') format('woff'),
+                 url('../fonts/Walkway_Black-webfont.ttf') format('truetype'),
+                 url('../fonts/Walkway_Black-webfont.svg#walkway_blackregular') format('svg');
+            font-weight: bold;
+            font-style: normal;
+        }

+        @font-face {
+            font-family: 'walkway';
+            src: url('../fonts/Walkway_Oblique-webfont.eot');
+            src: url('../fonts/Walkway_Oblique-webfont.eot?#iefix') format('embedded-opentype'),
+                 url('../fonts/Walkway_Oblique-webfont.woff') format('woff'),
+                 url('../fonts/Walkway_Oblique-webfont.ttf') format('truetype'),
+                 url('../fonts/Walkway_Oblique-webfont.svg#walkway_obliqueregular') format('svg');
+            font-weight: normal;
+            font-style: italic;

+        }
+The above section defines three variants on 'walkway' (normal/normal, bold/normal, normal/italic).
+It also specifies fall-back formats (other than woff) for old browsers.
+In the next file you will see how these fonts are used in our CSS.
+This is what to put in `css/our.scss`:

+        .font-test {
+          font-size: 40px;
+          .walkway {
+            font-family: walkway;
+            .bold {
+              font-weight: bold;
+            }
+            .italic {
+              font-style: italic;
+            }
+          }
+        }
+3. We now want to change the reference to our stylesheets in our layout.
+Instead of including both `css/normalize.css` and `css/skeletin` now we *only* include `css/all.css` in `layouts/layout.slim` file:

+        doctype html
+        html lang="en"
+          head
+            meta charset="utf-8"
+            title = current_page.data.title or "Our stie"
+            meta name="description" content=""
+            meta name="author" content=""
+            meta name="viewport" content="width=device-width, initial-scale=1"
+            link href="//fonts.googleapis.com/css?family=Raleway:400,300,600" rel="stylesheet" type="text/css"
+            link rel="stylesheet" href="/css/all.css"
+            link rel="icon" type="image/png" href="images/favicon.png"
+            body class="#{page_classes}"
+              .container
+                .meta
+                  h1 = current_page.data.title
+                .article
+                  = yield
+4. **I almost forgot!** We need to put our downloaded font files (*.tff, *.woff, *.eot, *.svg) into a new folder `source/fonts`.
+Find your downloaded files, and put them in. *make sure the paths in the `src` attribute of `css/fonts.scss` match up.* They should if you have been following along with my example.

+4. Finally we need to create a new page to test our freshly added fonts.
+Create `source/font-test.html.slim`:

+        .font-test
+          .walkway
+            p WalkWay regular.
+            p.italic WalkWay italic?
+            p.bold WalkWay bold!
+You can now see your new fonts at the sample page: [http://localhost:4567/font-test.html](http://localhost:4567/font-test.html)

+#### Build the site !

+So far we have only been using `middleman server` to preview our changes.
+When we put our static pages up on a server, we aren't going to need to run anything.
+We generate the files before hand.
+Let's try that now before we get any farther.

+1. stop middleman by using `ctr-c` in the console.
+2. run `middleman build --clean`
+3. if everything goes right, you should see a new directory called `build`.
+Take a look around in there and see the static files that were created for us.
+4. You can now run a web server inside that directory (using python on port 8000).

+        cd build && python -c 'import SimpleHTTPServer; SimpleHTTPServer.test()'
+5. Open [http://localhost:8000/font-test.html](http://localhost:8000/font-test.html) in your browser.

+####  Side note: What we have right now.

+We have middleman installed with our favorite template engine (slim) and skeleton.
+Before we go any further, what can we do with the setup we have?

+  * We can add slim files to `source/*.slim` to make new pages available at `http://localhost://*.html`
+  * We can add new CSS files to our `css/all.css` to add new module styles.
+  * We can change the layout by editing `layouts/layout.slim`